YauheniNatynchyk/Coursework-Planner/readme.md

 This is how you will plan and manage your coursework at MigraCode.
 You will add all your work as issues to your fork of this repository, and then use a [project board](https://github.com/CodeYourFuture/Coursework-Planner/projects?query=is%3Aopen) to manage your work.
 This is broadly how all technical projects are managed, so you will need lots of practice.
 Get started today.

+You can watch [this video](https://www.loom.com/share/825be2e98a5046339500449dbf86ff01) about how to create your coursework-planner board.
+Written instructions are provided below.

 ## 1. How to get set up

 1. Fork [this repo](https://github.com/CodeYourFuture/Coursework-Planner/) to your own GitHub